hyperledger/fabric/docs/source/developapps/chaincodenamespace.md

 joined to multiple channels -- unlike blockchains, and world state databases, these processes do not increase with the number of channels joined.

-For example, if the `papers` and `bonds` chaincodes were instantiated on a new channel, there would a totally separate blockchain created, and two new world state databases created.
+For example, if you deployed the `papers` and `bonds` chaincode to a new channel, there would a totally separate blockchain created, and two new world state databases created.
 However, the peer and chaincode containers would not increase; each would just be connected to multiple channels.